How we choose what to recommend.

 - Side wall bar: 33–36 inches high on the strongest-side wall, positioned 6 inches in front of the toilet seat front edge.

-- Both sides if possible: Some seniors need bilateral support — the HealthLine Toilet Safety Rail addresses this without wall installation.
+- Both sides if possible: Some seniors need bilateral support, and the Drive Medical Toilet Safety Frame addresses this without wall installation.

 Outside the Shower Entry